 Here's how to do things in the right order:

 Get your fire going while the meat finishes tempering.
 The grill should be at moderate heat for this thick cut of meat — you do NOT want high searing temperatures (those you cannot hold your hand over for three seconds) at the beginning of cooking or you'll end up with a burned outside over an underdone interior.
 Cuts of this size need time.

 When the bone looks brown and sizzling, squeeze lime over the whole steak and drop it down onto one side.
 The lime’s acid adds a complementary zing to the savory you’ve built in the meat.
 Depending on your grill, you'll do each side like this for about 7-10 minutes — keep things at moderate heat.
 Baste, baste and baste some more.
-When you turn the steaks, flip them to an oiled fresh area of the grill surface; the first side will have cooled the metal under it.
-After the steaks are to the done-ness level you like — using poke test (our family likens the touch of medium rare to the resistance of a perfect derriere) or thermometer — give another squeeze of lime, crank the heat up or throw a log on and give each side a good infernal sixty-to-ninety-second sear.
-The super-moist outside you've built with your basting attention will be transformed into a browned thing of beauty.
+When you turn the steaks, flip them to a fresh area of the grill surface; the first side will have cooled the metal under it.
+After the steaks are to the temperature level you like — using poke test (our family likens the touch of medium rare to the resistance of a perfect derriere) or thermometer — give another squeeze of lime, crank the heat up or throw a log on and give each side a good infernal sixty-to-ninety-second sear.
+The super-moist outside you've maintained with your basting attention will be transformed into a browned thing of beauty.
 Hold the steaks for a few seconds on their fatty opposite-side edge from the bone to get the outer fat melting, then remove.

 Slow first, sear last equals perfect control.
 Don’t try to “seal anything in”.
 You’re creating something — you want to season, affect things, make adjustments — until the very end.
 Now invite those expert friends of yours over and contribute your results to the demise of the sear-first myth.

 Ben Eisendrath designs and manufactures wood-fired grills for purists of the culinary community.
-His company, Grillworks, specializes in an Argentine approach to cooking, and in creating the most flexible, beautiful tools possible to the live fire master.
+His company, Grillworks, specializes in an Argentine approach to cooking, and in creating the most flexible, beautiful tools possible for the live fire master.
 His designs can be found both on the patios of serious home grillers and in the kitchens of today's vanguard of cutting-edge chefs.